+And the second s ACCURATION OF THE PROPERTY OF

-SHUCK FALL Use EITHER- 6-10 pounds sulfur paste, or 5-6 pounds wettable sulfur Plus Brown rot, peach scab Curculio, tarnished 1/2 pound 25% wettable Dieldrin plant bug Made Ann in a stinide and A DETAL EALL for surroulis should be naludad again at this
+SHUCK FALL Use EITHER- 6-10 pounds sulfur paste, or Brown rot, peach

+5-6 pounds wettable sulfur scab

+Plus Curculio, tarnished

+1⁄2 pound 25% wettable Dieldrin plant bug

 Note: Any insecticide used at PETAL FALL for curculio should be included again at this time.
 Also, recognize the residual time of the insecticide used to determine when additional sprays are needed.
-If lead arsenate and safener are used, add 11⁄2 pounds of 50% wettable DDT for tarnished plant bug.
+If lead arsenate and safener are used, add $1\frac{1}{2}$ pounds of $50\frac{9}{6}$ wettable DDT for tarnished plant bug.

-FIRST COVER (Two weeks after Shuck Fall) Use EITHER- 6-10 pounds sulfur paste, or 5-6 pounds wettable sulfur Plus 1 pound 25% wettable Dieldrin Peach scab, brown rot Curculio, tarnished plant bug i pound 25% wettable Dieldin plant bug
+FIRST COVER (Two weeks after Shuck Fall) Use EITHER- 6-10 pounds sulfur paste, or 5-6 pounds wettable sulfur Plus 1 pound 25% wettable Dieldrin Peach scab, brown rot Curculio, tarnished plant bug -- -- --